 Other useful resources, including species identification leaflets, a Photo Gallery, and a comprehensive Resource Library can be found elsewhere on our site.
 Please let us know what you need, and we will be very happy to assist you in locating it!

-In partnership with the British High Commission, WIDECAST recently donated a Teacher Resource Package including a sea turtle textbook, two comprehensive curriculum guides, and a bilingual slide show on Endangered Caribbean Sea Turtles to every secondary school and teacher’s college in Antigua & Barbuda, Barbados, Dominica, Grenada, Saint Kitts & Nevis, Saint Lucia, and Saint Vincent & the Grenadines.
-Through the generosity of private donors, the same was done for the Cayman Islands and the Republic of Trinidad %26 Tobago.
-To sponsor the distribution of Teacher Resource Packages in your country, please contact the Executive Director at firstname.lastname@example.org.
+In partnership with the British High Commission, WIDECAST donated a Teacher Resource Package including a sea turtle textbook, two comprehensive curriculum guides, and a bilingual slide show on Endangered Caribbean Sea Turtles to every secondary school and teacher’s college in Antigua & Barbuda, Barbados, Dominica, Grenada, Saint Kitts & Nevis, Saint Lucia, and Saint Vincent & the Grenadines.
+Through the generosity of private donors, the same was done for the Cayman Islands and Trinidad and Tobago.
+To sponsor the distribution of Teacher Resource Packages in your country, please contact us at email@example.com.
 To learn more about teacher resources already available at the local level, contact your WIDECAST Country Coordinator.

 Are you teaching very young children?
-Two of the best coloring books we’ve seen are “Turtle Talks” (en Español) and the bilingual “Sea Turtles” (posted with permission).
-Puppet shows and arts and crafts are also wonderful ways to reach younger age groups, and check out Project WET’s activity books (sea turtles, whales, coral reefs, fishing), too!
+Three of the best coloring books we’ve seen are “Turtle Talks” (en Español), the bilingual “Sea Turtles”, and Tortugueando en Venezuela (posted with permission).
+Puppet shows and arts and crafts are also wonderful ways to reach younger age groups!

-Moving beyond sea turtles, some countries have wonderful curriculum materials designed to bring environmental issues alive in the classroom.
-Check out Conservation in Classrooms by the Guyana Marine Turtle Conservation Society, the Schools’ Environment Programme, “a dynamic island-wide programme designed to increase the level of environmental awareness in Jamaican schools”, and Treasures in the Sea, an educator’s guide to teaching marine biodiversity in The Bahamas (posted with permission).
+Moving beyond sea turtles, some countries have curriculum materials designed to bring environmental issues alive in the classroom.
+For example, Conservation in Classrooms by the Guyana Marine Turtle Conservation Society and Treasures in the Sea by The Bahamas National Trust (posted with permission).
 The National Marine Educator’s Association has a comprehensive Ocean Literacy program with a wide selection of downloadable materials for educators.

 Other sites designed primarily for educators include: